 " Agricultural use should be prioritized in the area from Apison east to the County line.
-While development at A1 zoned density is allowed in this area, property owners who wish to continue agricultural use should be supported with development setbacks on adjacent properties and other policies outlined in the implementation toolbox.
+While development at A1 zoned density is allowed in this area, property owners who wish to continue agricultural use should be supported with with increased landscaping provided by new developments on adjacent properties and other policies outlined in the implementation toolbox.